Sy-FAR: Symmetry-based Fair Adversarial Robustness: Experimental Setup

 \paragraph{Datasets and Models.} To evaluate fair adversarial robustness under realistic settings, we conduct experiments on three variations of the \pubfig face-recognition dataset~\cite{attribute_classifiers}.
 First, we use a gender-balanced subset of {\pubfig} featuring ten celebrity identities (five female, five male), with approximately 300 images per identity.\footnote{Males: Antonio Banderas; Colin Powell; Hugh Grant; John Travolta; Will Smith.
 Females: Jennifer Lopez; Meryl Streep; Oprah Winfrey; Reese Witherspoon; Tyra Banks.} This selection was motivated by the need to control for demographic imbalance: by ensuring equal male–female representation, differences in misclassification rates can be attributed to model behavior rather than dataset bias.
 As our main model, we use the {\vgg} architecture~\cite{simonyan2015very}, a well-established convolutional neural network (CNN).
 Second, we modify the dataset to {\pubfigsiblings} by replacing two female identities in \pubfig with a pair of visually similar female siblings.\footnote{We replace Meryl Streep and Oprah Winfrey with Dakota and Elle Fanning, while retaining the remaining identities from \pubfig.} Doing so preserves the gender balance (five male, five female identities) and the dataset size ($\sim$300 images per identity, as in \pubfig), with the two replaced identities selected at random to maintain diversity. \pubfigsiblings{} setup stress-tests the system's ability to ensure fairness not only across gender but also among individuals with high visual similarity---a critical scenario for symmetry-aware fairness evaluation.
 Finally, we test generalization beyond CNNs by applying \defense to a {Vision Transformer (\vit)} trained on {\pubfigvit}.

 We pre-process all face images using the PyTorch-based FaceX-Zoo toolkit~\cite{wang2021facex}, which provides standard pipelines for face alignment and cropping.
 We adopt an 80/10/10 split for training, validation, and testing, a standard ratio that provides sufficient training diversity while keeping held-out data for reliable evaluation.
-Across all experiments, we perform 10 independent repetitions per setup and report averaged results, where each training method evaluated under its optimized hyperparameters.
+Across all experiments, we perform ten independent repetitions per setup and report averaged results, where each training method is evaluated under its optimized hyperparameters \ifArxiv(see \appref{app:training} for details on the training method). \else (see the extended version for details on the training method). \fi

 All methods are fine-tuned on top of adversarially trained models, where we empirically find that five epochs suffice for the \pubfigsiblings and \pubfigvit{} settings, while ten epochs yielded optimal results for \pubfig.

 To enable direct comparison with prior work that focused primarily on CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}, and to demonstrate that our results generalize beyond face recognition, we also evaluate \defense on these benchmarks ~\cite{krizhevsky2009learning} with Preact-ResNet18 model, as commonly used in the adversarial robustness and fairness literature~\cite{xu2021robust, sun2023improving, zhang2024towards, jin2025enhancing}.
 Since these datasets do not capture the real-world fairness challenges central to our work (e.g., demographic balance or sibling similarity), we defer the detailed results in \appref{app:cifar-results}.
 For both CIFAR-10 and CIFAR-100 with PreAct-ResNet18, all models are adversarially trained from scratch for {200 epochs}.